Long F. Davalos Loo, M.D.

 Professional Background

 He earned his medical degree from Universidad Peruana Cayetano Heredia in Lima, Peru.
 After completing medical school, he completed his neurology residency at the University of Cincinnati.
-He finished two fellowships at the University of Michigan, one focused on neuromuscular medicine and one on neuromuscular research.
+He finished his neuromuscular medicine fellowship at the University of Michigan.

 Education and Training

-- MD, Doctor of Medicine, Universidad Peruana Cayetano Heredia, San Martin De Porres
+- MD, Doctor of Medicine, Universidad Peruana Cayetano Heredia, Lima, Peru

 - Internship, Internal Medicine, University of Cincinnati, Cincinnati, OH